 1. Find your ExpressVPN account credentials

-On the ExpressVPN setup page, enter your ExpressVPN credentials.
-Click Sign In.
+Go to the ExpressVPN setup page.
+If prompted, enter your ExpressVPN credentials and select Sign In.

-Click the location(s) you want to connect to.
-The .ovpn file(s) will be downloaded to your device.
+Select the location(s) you want to connect to.
+This will download the corresponding .ovpn file(s) to your device.

 Keep this browser window open.
 You will need this information for the setup later.